Developer-Autodesk/forge.learning/docs/designautomation/appbundle/netcore.md

-# Code for creating AppBundle (.NET Core)
+# Create and upload AppBundle (.NET Core)

-## DesignAutomationController.cs

 Under **Controllers** folder create a `DesignAutomationController.cs` with the following content.
-This is just the class, we'll define the endpoints later, but note the `DesignAutomationHub` at the end, which allow us push notifications to the client via [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-2.2).
+This is the class basics, where we will add the endpoints.
+Note the `DesignAutomationHub` at the end, which allow us push notifications to the client, using [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-2.2).

 ```csharp
 using Autodesk.Forge;